Children's Wisconsin

 Children's Research Institute

-Our focus is on translational research so we can bring discoveries from the laboratory to our patients as quickly as possible.
-With annual averages of more than 1,000 active clinical trials and nearly $30 million in external funding, the researchers at the Children’s Research Institute are developing new treatments, methods and diagnostic tools for congenital, acute and chronic pediatric conditions.
+Our focus is on translational research, so we can bring discoveries from the laboratory to our patients as quickly as possible.
+With annual averages of more than 1,000 active clinical trials and more than $25 million in external funding, the researchers at the CRI are developing new treatments, methods and diagnostic tools for congenital, acute and chronicpediatric conditions.

 - Developmental genetics and genomics research.
 Researchers here seek to harness the power of the human genome to identify the underlying genetic contributors to diseases like diabetes and inherited kidney conditions, among others.